JakeSteam/blog-programming/_posts/2025-12-03-thinkbook-gen-2-and-6-comparison.md

 ## Summary

 Overall, I'm very happy with the purchase!
-As with the occasional phone upgrade, I just wanted "the same, but better", and there's definitely what I got.
+As with the occasional phone upgrade, I just wanted "the same, but better", and that's definitely what I got.
 After a few hours of setup, the new laptop feels almost identical[^identical], with the only difference being essentially everything being speedier and more reliable.
 Yippee!

 Hopefully this laptop lasts at least 2 more years, and is up to the task of playing Forza Horizon 6 when it releases in 2026 🤞.